 “I live on the same street and walk past your home every day.
-I do my four-mile walk to keep fit.”
+I do a four-mile walk to stay fit.”

 “Oh, I have just started walking in the last few weeks.”

-“Would you like to walk together?”
-Ben asked.
+“Would you like to walk together?” he asked.

 For the next ten years, Ben and I walked every day unless one of us happened to be off of the island.
 Ben was my teacher and my advisor.
-He made me laugh and think and discuss important issues.
+He made me laugh and think and he exposed my mind to important issues.
 Our family became Ben’s family.
 We all loved Ben.
 And Ben loved us.

-A few months later on our daily walk, Ben turned to me and said, “If Esther passes away, I am going to pursue you!
+And then a few months later on our daily walk, Ben turned to me and said, “If Esther passes away, I am going to pursue you!
 I am in love with you.”
-I stopped dead in my tracks.
-I looked him in the eye and said, “I love you too, but in a different way.”
-You see, I was 44 and Ben was 71.
+I stopped dead in my tracks and looked him in the eye and said, “I love you too but in a different way.
+If I were older or you were younger, I would never pass by a catch like you, Ben.
+And I am honored you feel as you do.”
+At this time I was 45 and Ben was 76.

-Esther did pass away and as a result, Ben was alone.
-I had decided to move with my daughters back to Illinois to be close to our family.
-I decided I would ask Ben to come with us.
+Esther was sick and passed away and as a result, Ben was alone.
+At that time I had made the decision to move with my daughters back to Illinois to be close to family.
+Naturally, I asked Ben to come with us.
 We would be his family.

-Ben said no, it was too late in the game.
-The Chicago weather was frigid and his roots were still in the islands.
+Ben said, “No, it is too late in the game.
+The Chicago weather will be hard on me and my roots are embedded in Honolulu.”

-One afternoon, I was standing in a long line at the drug store.
-A woman I recognized stood in line before me.
+One afternoon, I was standing in a long line at the local drug store.
+A woman I casually knew was in front of me.